SteeltoeOSS/Documentation/docs/7-management/2-using-endpoints.md

 |**metrics**|Reports the collected metrics for the application|
 |**dump**|Generates and reports a snapshot of the application's threads (Windows only)|
 |**heapdump**|Generates and downloads a mini-dump of the application (Windows only)|

 Each endpoint has an associated ID.
 When you want to expose that endpoint over HTTP, that ID is used in the mapped URL that exposes the endpoint.
 For example, the `health` endpoint below is mapped to `/health`.

->NOTE: When you want to integrate with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html), you need to configure the global management path prefix, as described in the [Endpoint Settings](#1-2-2-settings) section, to be `/cloudfoundryapplication`.
+>NOTE: When you want to integrate with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html), you need to configure the global management path prefix to be `/cloudfoundryapplication`.
 To do so, add `management:endpoints:path=/cloudfoundryapplication` to your configuration.

 ### Add NuGet References